North Shore (09) 486 8900

 2024 Research Grants for Integration of Rongoā Māori Practice, TCM and Western Medicine

-Asian/Ethnic Health and International Collaboration (SI&I) are pleased to announce that this year the funding for each grant category is $15,000.
+The value of the grant is $15,000.
 Principal investigators need to be an employee of Health NZ Northern Region, and the research have relevance to Waitematā District.

-Completed applications will need to be submitted by 1pm on Wednesday May 8th, 2024.
+Completed applications will need to be submitted by 1pm on Monday July 29th, 2024.

 The application form is available here.